iVishalr/SWIFT/README.md

 [[Paper]](#)

-This repository contains the official implementation for the paper titled _"Towards Faster and Efficient Lightweight Image Super Resolution using Swin Transformers and Fourier Convolutions"_.
+This repository contains the official implementation for the paper titled _"Towards Faster and Efficient Lightweight Image Super Resolution using SwinV2 Transformers and Fourier Convolutions"_.

 ## SWIFT for Lightweight Image Super Resolution